-Figure 4.
+Fig.4.
 Marital status-wise N & Mean scores of digital competency skills

 The data compares digital competency skills among secondary school teachers based on marital status, with 236 married teachers and 223 unmarried teachers.
 The married group has a mean score of 69.56 with a standard deviation of 13.231, while the unmarried group has a higher mean score of 75.58 and a standard deviation of 10.707.
 A t-test was conducted to determine the significance of the difference between the two groups, yielding a t-value of 3.88 and a p-value of 0.000.
 Since the p-value is significantly less than the standard 0.05 threshold, the difference in digital competency skills between married and unmarried teachers is statistically significant.